How Well Did I Understand Grace Before I Understood Grace?

 8. I had a stronger relationship with the written word than with the Living Word

 My solution was to go for balance: A little of this, a little of that, for all scripture is profitable.
-But by failing to filter what I read through the finished work of the cross, I unwittingly poisoned myself.
-I was mixing the death-dealing words of the law with the life-giving words of grace.
+By failing to filter what I read through the finished work of the cross, I unwittingly poisoned myself.
+I mixed the death-dealing words of the law with the life-giving words of grace.

 9. I knew I was righteous, but I didn’t feel righteous